andrew henderson menu

 The Netherlands is one of the few countries that levy a tax on unrealized or fictitious gains

-In the Netherlands, cryptocurrencies are classified as assets and are subjected to the same tax rate as your regular assets.
+In the Netherlands, cryptocurrencies are classified as assets and are subjected to the same tax rate as regular assets.

 An income tax, a wealth tax, and a gift tax (above a certain figure) will be applied to your crypto assets as per the Dutch tax laws.